xster/flutter-wiki/What-should-I-work-on?.md

 1. The priorities described on our [[roadmap]].
 1. [Issues sorted by thumbs-up](https://github.com/flutter/flutter/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc).

 Bugs in other bug systems should be tracked with bugs in GitHub.
+OKRs should be reflected in the items listed above.
+For example, OKRs should reflect what the roadmap covers, expected customer blockers, and so forth.
+Work that is unique to a particular quarter would be represented by a filed bug with a milestone and assignee.

 Sometimes, items in the list above escalate.
 For example, a performance regression might get filed as a TODAY bug and thus start trumping a customer blocker issue.